g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 ```
 And... it's working, everything is ok!!!

-Now, we have finished our eBGP peerings, achieving all of our goals.
-I hope you follow all the chapter to be prepared with me to JNCIE-SP.
+We have now completed our eBGP peering, achieving all our objectives.
+I hope you will follow the entire chapter to prepare with me for JNCIE-SP.

-In the next chapter, we'll do our iBGP network, and we finally can test the connectivity between ASs!!!
-See you soon.
+In the next chapter, we will create our iBGP network and finally be able to test connectivity between the ASs!
+See you soon!